chentihe/zk-rollup-lite/README.md

 ```

 ### 2.2 Compile circuits
-The compile script will create build folder on operator directory because layer2 app need circuit files to generate zkp, we need to copy these files into the docker image.
+The compile script will create build folder on operator directory because layer2 app need circuit files to generate zkp(zero knowledge proof), we need to copy these files into the docker image.

 It would take times to generate circuit related files.